learn-co-curriculum/phase-1-tasklister-mini-project/README.md

 By default, Form elements automatically submit the form, which redirects the browser to a new url.
 This _is not_ the experience we want to build in this lab.
 We want to _prevent_ that event from performing its _default_ behavior (submitting the form), because ***we*** want to update the DOM using JavaScript.
 In order to _prevent_ the _default_ behavior of the
 `submit` event, when our handler "sees" the event, it needs to invoke the `preventDefault()` method on it.

 Take a look at the [MDN Documentation on `Event.preventDefault`][mdn-pd].
-You'll see how JavaScript is used to prevent a form element (checkbox) from doing it's _default_ behavior (appearing checked upon click).
-You'll want to prevent `submit` from doing it's default behavior in a similar fashion.
+You'll see how JavaScript is used to prevent a form element (checkbox) from doing its _default_ behavior (appearing checked upon click).
+You'll want to prevent `submit` from doing its default behavior in a similar fashion.

 ## Stretch Deliverables: